SurrogateInc/surrortg-sdk/docs/source/custom_game_creation.md

 [LEDTestGame](getting_started.html#running-the-ledtestgame) in more
 detail, and how would you create that by yourself.

-LEDTestGame uses pigpio, which is library for controlling GPIO pins in Raspberry Pi.
+LEDTestGame uses pigpio, which is a library for controlling GPIO pins in Raspberry Pi.
 It allows GPIO pins to be controlled multiple ways, one of them being through Python.
-Main part of the pigpio is its daemon, which is Linux service.
+The main part of pigpio is its daemon, which is a Linux service.
 It must be running in order for the pigpio to work.
-And assuming that either pre made SDK image is used, or that all steps were followed in manual SDK installation, pigpio should be already installed to your Raspberry Pi and its daemon service enabled such that it starts automatically even after reboot.
+And assuming that either the pre made SDK image was used, or that all steps were followed in manual SDK installation, pigpio should be already installed to your Raspberry Pi and its daemon service enabled such that it starts automatically even after reboot.

-Following code shows minimum steps to use pigpio to blink LED with fixed interval.
+The following code shows minimum steps to use pigpio to blink LED with fixed interval.
 It is commented heavily and attempts to explain all steps clearly.

 ```python